orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 The service must be open for these examples to work.
 See [Authorization of pages and services](../../../xml-platform/controller/authorization-of-pages-and-services.md).

-The general format of the a path to access form data is:
+The general format of a path to access form data is:

 ```
 /fr/service/persistence/crud/$app/$form/(data|draft)/$doc/data.xml